Kunstbanause/Last64/last64_bloom/TASKS.md

 ### ✅ Phase 11: Upgrades overhaul
 - [x] a/b, slowdown, next to player
 - [x] weapon choice is wron way around a / b buttons left / right
-- [ ] After a while the optins are all the smame
 - [ ] Passive upgrades
 - [ ] meta progession
 - [ ] SAVING!?
 - [ ] XP as collectible

 ## 🛠️ KNOWN ISSUES
-~~All the geometry is black (not showing the configured color).
-Something with the custom code generated geometry or render pipeline is not correct.~~
+- [x] All the geometry is black (not showing the configured color).
+Something with the custom code nerated geometry or render pipeline is not correct.
-~~Projectile null pointer dereference crash has been fixed.~~ ~~Weapon initialization/cleanup issue causing crashes on upgrade has been fixed.~~ ~~Excessive safety checks in projectile system have been cleaned up.~~ ~~Weapon overview now shows all weapons for each player.~~ ~~Debug button (L) added to level up players for testing.~~ ~~Enemies now correctly target dead players again.~~ ~~Bug: Wave counter is not cleared after all players have died~~ ~~Enemies now correctly target dead players again.~~
+- [x] Projectile null pointer dereference crash has been fixed.
+- [x] Weapon initialization/cleanup issue causing crashes on upgrade has been fixed.
+- [x] Excessive safety checks in projectile system have been cleaned up.
+- [x] Weapon overview now shows all weapons for each player.
+- [x] Debug button (L) added to level up players for testing.
+- [x] Enemies now correctly target dead players again.
+- [x] Bug: Wave counter is not cleared after all players have died
+- [x] Enemies now correctly target dead players again.
 - [x] Fix bug: Wave counter is not cleared after all players have died Deconstructor missing!
 - [x] Fix github auth
 - [x] Fix: Boss now correctly only spawns once.